 Applied Music I (MUS1APL)

 Course #: 02710 Credits: 1

 PEIMS #: 03152500 Grades: 10-12

 Applied Music II (MUS2APL)

 Course #: 02711 Credits: 1

 PEIMS #: 03152600 Grades: 11-12

 Applied Music III (MUS3APL)

 Course #: 02712 Credits: 1

 PEIMS #: 03152601 Grades: 12

-Applied Music is a course for students intent to advance their individual musical skill set.
+Applied Music is a course for students' intent to advance their individual musical skill set.
 Areas addressed include but are not limited to the following: technique and tone development, All-Region and Area audition preparation, Solo and Ensemble repertoire exploration, music listening analysis, an overview of musical historical context, and additional tailored instruction based on the individual needs of each student.
 This course supports band, choir, and orchestra students.
 NOTE: Each Applied Music course may only be taken one time.

-Local Prerequisites: one year high school music
+Local Prerequisites: one year high school in the control of the co

-To ensure proper credit to students who persist in the fine arts